Neural networks and cloud IDE: setup and run Tensorflow on Codenvy

 Working with git and continuous integration

-Codenvy IDE offers a great built-in integration with git.
-If you prefer using a command line git, it also works in Codenvy terminal ‘from the box.’
+Codenvy IDE offers great built-in integration with git.
+If you prefer using a command-line git, it also works in Codenvy terminal ‘from the box.’

 How to setup Tensorflow in Codenvy